Do Not Watch [Infinite]

 Mo Bai stared at the hook's edge and imagined: If only it were a sharp fishhook instead.

-If the fishhook could pierce Mommy's skin, it means her body could be harmed by metal weapons too.
+If the fishhook could pierce the monster's skin, it means her body could be harmed by metal weapons too.

 Unfortunately, it was just a hook.
 Wishful thinking.